arangodb/docs-hugo/site/content/3.11/http/documents.md

           required: false
           description: |
-            If the "If-Match" header is given, then it must contain exactly one Etag.
-The document is returned, if it has the same revision as the given Etag.
+            If the "If-Match" header is given, then it must contain exactly one ETag.
+The document is returned, if it has the same revision as the given ETag.
 Otherwise a *HTTP 412* is returned.
           schema:
             type: string
         - name: x-arango-allow-dirty-read